A Brief Manual

 • Some choices set hidden state.
 Who you sleep with, who you trust, what ship you take — these persist and change later scenes (and what some characters say to you).

 We're not going to tell you what they are.
 Half the fun is the wait.
 What we will tell you: none of them is the "right" one.
 Some end warm.
 Some end disastrous.
-One you will think about for a couple of days.
+A couple you will think about for days.
 Play the choice that feels most Goddard-shaped to you, see what you get, then come back and try again.

 Content advisory